Are you looking for horizontal fence ideas for your backyard?

 What is a Horizontal Fence?

 The horizontal style is a great privacy fence idea for your backyard.
-Horizontal fences last just as long as other wooden fences as well.
+Horizontal fences last just as long as any other wooden fences as well.

 1. Varying Width Horizontal Wood Fence